-Web page access control rules are rules that you create for your site to control both the publishing actions that a web role can perform across the pages of your website as well as to control what pages are visible by what web roles.
+Web page access control rules are rules that you create for your site to control both the publishing actions that a web role can perform across the pages of your website and to control which pages are visible by which web roles.
 The webpage access entity has the following attributes:

 |Name||A descriptive name for the rule.|

 |Website||The website that this rule applies to; must match the website of the page to which this rule is applied.
 Filters Web Page.|